-Equal opportunities are not about treating everybody the same, it is about treating people equitably.
+Equality of Opportunity is not about treating everybody the same, it is about treating people equitably.
 It is about recognising that people are individuals and, therefore, different.
 Each member of our school community is expected to demonstrate respect for each other and to ensure that all members of our school community are valued equally: supporting an individual to meet their needs and celebrating strengths and talents.
+Each member of our school community is offered fair treatment and opportunity and we will seek to identify and eradicate any and all forms of prejudice and discrimination.